lnaegele/PSwag/README.md

 - It supports GET, PUT, DELETE, PATCH, POST
 - It supports PHP inbuilt types, enums, custom classes, arrays (of both, inbuilt and custom types), nullables
 - Code annotations are directly used to show as descriptions in Swagger
+- When calling a REST endpoint, the request is automatically transformed and mapped PHP method is invoked
+- The return result of PHP method is automatically transformed to REST result and returned to endpoint caller

 ## How to use with Composer
 1. Edit your composer.json and add following: